Blog

 All of these are red flags to indicate planning is missing.

-Additionally, without great data sources and/ or lacking the ability to understand the insights is further indication that a planner is needed.
+Additionally, without great data sources and/ or lacking the ability to understand the insights is further indication that a merchandiser is needed.

 Having the right stock in the right place, at the right time is the result of planning well — and this starts with getting the right data insights, and creating the right product stories from the jump.